toadle/middleman-webpack/README.md

 3. Run `bundle install`.
 Wait.
 4. Run `npm install`.
 Wait.
 5. Run `middleman s`.
-6. You should be able to open the page at `http://localhost:4567`.
+6. You should be able to open the page at `http://localhost:3000`.
+7. You can create a final production-build by running `middleman build`.

+## How does it work

+- Uses `middleman`'s external pipeline to generate assets.
+Configuration is in the two `environment`-files `development.rb` and `production.rb`
+- Runs `webpack` as it's external pipeline, as configured in `package.json`.
+- `webpack` uses the the `webpack.config.js` as it's configuration.
+- When run as `middleman s` in `development` it'll start `middleman`, 'middleman-livereload', `webpack` and [BrowserSync](https://www.browsersync.io/).
+So reloading of templates and JS/CSS-changes should be reflected without manual reloads.